What is the Scholarship For Service (SFS) program?

 May I contact agencies with which I would like to serve the internship or be placed to fulfill my post-graduation employment commitment?

 Yes.
 In fact, students are required to find placement opportunities on their own.
-The program office and Jayhawk SFS program provides many tools and resources to assist that include contact information for agencies interested in hiring Information Assurance Specialists, a website link to current IA announcements, and an annual job fair.
+The School of Engineering Career Services office and Jayhawk SFS program provide many tools and resources to assist you in finding opportunities including contact information for agencies interested in hiring Information Assurance Specialists.
+This link has listings for current IA job announcements - https://www.sfs.opm.gov/StudResources.aspx

 What positions are open to me?